 Did you also envy the child in class who could memorize everything, for whom any test or exam was a piece of cake due to a good memory?
 Did you also think this enviable person was much smarter than you?

-First of all, a good memory doesn’t equate to high intelligence.
+First of all, a good memory doesn’t necessarily equate to high intelligence.

-Second, the brain is set up to forget some things and remember only some.
+Second, the brain is designed to forget some things and remember only some.

-Conclusion: forgetting is a core part of intelligence.
+Conclusion: forgetting is a core element of making smarter decisions.

 Forgetting is just as important as remembering